How I Discovered My Creative Process For Painting

 Forming My Projects

-I do feel it important that I don't lose my ideas that bring me great joy when I think about painting them.
-Because I keep a connection with my ideas, I am able to paint consistently.
+I also organize every idea to avoid losing them and because they bring me great joy when I think about painting them.
+Because I keep this connection with my ideas, I am able to paint consistently.
 My process is simple for me, but it may not work for other artists, especially those who paint their ideas within a journal.
 Here is my method:

-1. Because there are limitless subjects in the world to paint, I narrow my categories of painting to what I enjoy and love the most.
+- Because there are limitless subjects to paint, I narrow my categories of painting to what I enjoy and love the most, keeping them within specific themes or stories.

-2. Next, I digitally cut out pictures from images I find online or that I take with my camera and upload.
+- Next, I digitally cut out images I find online or that I take with my camera and upload.

-3. Then I move them around over different digital background ideas that I save.
+- Then I move them around over different digital background ideas that I save.
 I have so many paintings digitally ready, that I'm always ready to paint.
+I keep backups to be safe!

 That's it!